openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/05-skopeo.md

 ``skopeo inspect docker://registry.fedoraproject.org/fedora``{{execute}}

 We can easily see the "Architecture" and "Os" meta-data which tells us a lot about the image.
 We can also see the labels, which are consumed by most container engines, and passed to the runtime to be constructed as environment variables.
-By comparison, here's how to see them in a running container:
+By comparison, here's how to see this meta-data in a running container:

-``podman inspect $(podman create registry.fedoraproject.org/fedora bash)``{{execute}}
+``podman run --name meta-data-container -id registry.fedoraproject.org/fedora bash podman inspect meta-data-container``{{execute}}

 ## Pulling Images